lsst-dm/dmtn-057/index.rst

   Because the combining code cannot be provided by the task package, it requires cross-package coordination in a way that is bug-prone and scales poorly to large numbers of metrics.
 - The :ref:`direct measurement<arch-direct>` and :ref:`observer-based<arch-observer>` architectures give ``Measurements`` the code needed to combine them.
   This code must be called either from ``CmdLineTask.parseAndRun``, or from a ``ComputeMetricsTask``.
+- The :ref:`dataset-based architecture<arch-dataset>` handles multiple units of work as part of the measurement process, although it must still be aware of them in order to make well-posed butler queries.
 - The :ref:`visitor-based architecture<arch-visitor>` give ``Measurement`` factories the code needed to combine measurements.
   This code must be called from ``CmdLineTask.parseAndRun``.

-The visitor-based architecture handles the issue of units of work slightly more cleanly than the direct measurement or observer-based architectures.
-The metadata-based architecture is considerably worse than the other three.
+The dataset-based architecture is the best at handling multiple units of work.
+The metadata-based architecture is considerably worse than the others.

 Supporting families of similar measurements
 -------------------------------------------

-All four architectures can handle families of metrics (e.g., running time for different task classes, or astrometric quality for different CCDs) by treating them as independent measurements.
+All five architectures can handle families of metrics (e.g., running time for different task classes, or astrometric quality for different CCDs) by treating them as independent measurements.
-However, in all four cases some care would need to be taken to keep the measurements straight, particularly when combining measurements of the same metric for multiple units of work.
+However, in all cases except the :ref:`dataset-based architecture<arch-dataset>` some care would need to be taken to keep the measurements straight, particularly when combining measurements of the same metric for multiple units of work.

 Enabling/disabling expensive metrics
 ------------------------------------